emberjs/ember.js/STYLEGUIDE.md

 }
 ```

-+ Use a new variable if you need to re-assign the argument.
++ Use a new variable if you need to re-assign an argument.

 ```javascript
 function fooBar(opt) {